slowproj/slowdash/docs/Panels.md

 - `active-above` and/or `active-below` defines the active range.
 The color of the item changes accordingly.
 - `format` is used for data indicator text.
-- `tolerable-gap` can be specified for gap in time-series before alarm icon is shown.
-Default is 60 sec.
+- `tolerable-gap` can be specified for the gap in time-series before the alarm icon is shown.
+The default is 60 sec.

 ### Action Binding
 - Items can have associated actions.
 - Actions can be:
-  - sending commands to a server-side user scripts (see [UserModule](UserModule.html))
+  - sending commands to a server-side user script (see [UserModule](UserModule.html))
   - opening a web page

 ##### Example: Opening a web page